gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/02-dijkstra.md

     - F: ∞
 ```
 ![Dijkstra's Walkthrough Part 3](./images/dijkstras-3.png)
 Step 3.
-We visit the next node in the queue, B. Exactly the same as step 2, we look at Node B's edges.
+We visit the next node in the queue, B. Exactly the same as step 2, we look at Node B's _untravelled_ edges.

-Node B's only edge is to Node C. Notice that Node C is not a direct neighbor of our start node, Node A. Because we are interested in calculating the minimum cost to get from Node A to Node C, when considering whether we should revise our current estimation of the cost, we need to sum the cost of the edge from Node B to Node C and whatever the cost to get from Node A to node B is.
+Node B's only unvisited edge is to Node C. Notice that Node C is not a direct neighbor of our start node, Node A. Because we are interested in calculating the minimum cost to get from Node A to Node C, when considering whether we should revise our current estimation of the cost, we need to sum the cost of the edge from Node B to Node C and whatever the cost to get from Node A to node B is.

 From the work we did in Step 2, we know the cost to get to node B is 10.
 The weight of the dedge from Node B to C is 2.
 10 + 2 = 12 which is less than the current estimate of infinity so we revise our estimate of the minimum cost to travel from Node A to Node C to be 12.

-We update the queue, list of visited nodes, and list of distances as needed.
+We add Node B to the list of visited nodes and update the queue with all Node B's unvisited neighbors.

 ```
 current: B